trunghoang2002/Streamlit_demo/README.md

 # Streamlit_demo

-This is a demo project using tensorflow lenet for handwriting recognition and streamlit for web app deployment
+This is a demo project using tensorflow lenet for handwriting digit recognition and streamlit for web app deployment